 284. Ms Gale had also been meeting Mr Petherick and Ms Larkin, the chairperson of the Governing Council of the school, to plan the calling of an extraordinary general meeting of the Governing Council.
-The purpose of the meeting was to inform the Governing Council of the arrest of X and to ask the Council to delegate to Ms Larkin and Ms Gale power to dismiss X and operate the OSHC service during the school vacation.
+The purpose of the meeting was to inform the Governing Council of the arrest of Harvey and to ask the Council to delegate to Ms Larkin and Ms Gale power to dismiss Harvey and operate the OSHC service during the school vacation.
 The school year was to end on 10 December.
-They were concerned, therefore, that there would not be sufficient time to attend to all of the steps necessary to dismiss X before the end of the year.
+They were concerned, therefore, that there would not be sufficient time to attend to all of the steps necessary to dismiss Harvey as the Director of the OSHC service before the end of the year.
 As it would be very difficult to convene meetings of the Governing Council during the school vacation, they sought the delegation of power.
 They decided to call the meeting on the evening of Thursday, 9 December.

-285. On 7 December, Ms Gale had consulted Ms Mardi Barry, an officer in the Human Resources Unit, about sending a second letter to X concerning his employment.
-On 8 December, Ms Barry sent an email to Ms Gale with a draft letter to be sent to X. In that email she also gave Ms Gale advice on how to conduct the extraordinary general meeting of the Governing Council and what to say at that meeting.
+285. On 7 December, Ms Gale had consulted Ms Mardi Barry, an officer in the Human Resources Unit, about sending a second letter to Harvey concerning his employment.
+On 8 December, Ms Barry sent an email to Ms Gale with a draft letter to be sent to Harvey.
+In that email she also gave Ms Gale advice on how to conduct the extraordinary general meeting of the Governing Council and what to say at that meeting.
 Her advice included the following statement: